 GS: Do you still only write with stolen pens and sheets of paper?

 JM: I’m younger than that now but with borrowed Time sometimes; with pens “taken” last week from a COVID-test clinic; but for years now (like my dentist) 4-color ballpoints paid-for 3 at a time from Staples and my pharmacy.
 And a fine old fountain pen, a gift, for special moments of confidence and recollection; and somewhere here an insufficiently sharpened pencil that’s all my hand can find reaching out blindly.
 Clean copy makes me uneasy.
 A mess of hand-scrawled interlinear seems more reassuring.

-GS: This is a guest question from Ben Shore: Cannonball depicts a healthy and ostensibly normalized romantic relationship between a brother and sister.
+GS: Cannonball depicts a healthy and ostensibly normalized romantic relationship between a brother and sister.
 Were you seeking an erasure of this taboo or simply exploring this often unexplored side of human sexuality?

-JM: I suppose the latter, which makes use, though, of quite other, inchoate energies of my wish that I had had a sister; (though who is Ben Shore, and why? the elder interviewee has a right to ask), but the sibling intimacy, examples of which I have observed with suspense and compassion, reaches away from the novel’s somewhat typical, and bleak and vivid American family in San Diego and into the strangeness of the Iraq War and the healing and experiment and even math and physics that (absorbed into the body by the diver in advance) connect springboard diving with all the plotted desires in the book.
+JM: I suppose the latter, which makes use, though, of quite other, inchoate energies of my wish that I had had a sister; but the sibling intimacy, examples of which I have observed with suspense and compassion, reaches away from the novel’s somewhat typical, and bleak and vivid American family in San Diego and into the strangeness of the Iraq War and the healing and experiment and even math and physics that (absorbed into the body by the diver in advance) connect springboard diving with all the plotted desires in the book.
 [What victories are won in revision.]